HornyPriest/EVSE-Dinamics/README.md

 - Timers might need to be additionally calibrated
 - Restart when paused because too little current is available
-- LoRa communication with E220 has some interference; E32 works fine
 - Negative amperage expectation is not tested enough
-- WiFi reconnection sometimes does not reconnect when WiFi is lost
+- WiFi reconnection sometimes does not always reconnect fast enough (timers)
 - Ports must be opened for MQTT[31883] and auto update[80] features